 You are subject to the requirements as they were at the time when you were admitted to the linguistics program.
 New requirements only apply to new students.
 The principle is that we never move the goal posts in the middle of the game.

 Currently we have about 150 majors in the program.
 It is neither very big nor very small; you will have many classmates, but the classes are never very large.
-LING 1001 is the largest class, with about 120-150 students.
-Second- and third-year courses typically have 40-60 students, and fourth-year courses are usually under 40 students.
+LING 1001 is the largest class, with about 150 students.
+Second- and third-year courses typically have about 60 students, and fourth-year courses are usually around 40 students.
 Some courses may be substantially smaller.

 The common theme in this FAQ is that each student has a slightly different case, so there’s no general answer.
 The program path suggested on our webpage may be typical for an honours BA major, but it is just a suggestion – things may work differently in your case.